-The first Thanksgiving without Mike, was the toughest.
+The first Thanksgiving without my husband was the toughest.
 I was not prepared.
 I don’t think I could have been.
 I made no plans and had hoped to sit on the couch with my 18 and 21 year old sons, watch football and eat pizza.

 That didn’t happen.
-Mike’s parents had moved back to New York a month earlier after 25 years in Florida.
-They were upset by Mike’s sudden death and it was assumed that we would all get together with Mike’s brother at my house since the boys were home from college.
-They generously offered to make all the food.
+My late husband’s parents had moved back to New York a month earlier after 25 years in Florida.
+They were upset by their son’s sudden death and it was assumed that we would all get together at my house since the boys were home from college.
+My brother in law and his wife generously offered to make all the food.
 I provided the wine which I started drinking very early that day.
 It was awkward.
 We all missed Mike but didn’t know how to approach his absence.
 We ate.
 We talked about stuff.
 We were together and not alone so I guess that helped, but I think we all said goodbye and then cried the rest of the weekend.
 I know I did.

 For Christmas I booked a week cruise with my 2 sons.
 We slept together in a tiny cabin.
 We enjoyed eating and drinking in the sunshine and we swam with dolphins on Christmas morning.
 I had been determined to do something different.
 In addition, I did not send cards.
 I did not decorate.
 I did not buy presents for anyone.
 I did not go to church.
 I just disappeared or ran away from the idea of the holiday.